ffomezolam/GA-DSI-Capstone/README.md

-Bespoke tests of the generation-classification pair (i.e. arbitrary text input fed into the classifier) suggested that prompts which sounded more Elizabethan resulted in higher Shakespearean scores, whereas prompts that included modern terminology or phrasing tended towards lower scores.
+Bespoke tests of the generation-classification pair (i.e. arbitrary text input fed into the classifier) suggested that prompts which sounded more Shakespearean resulted in higher Shakespearean scores, whereas prompts that included modern terminology or phrasing tended towards lower scores.
 There is no obvious way to interpret this *vis-a-vis* the model.
 Is the model overfit if it doesn't consider non-Shakespearean language to be